ryanohoro/docs/conference/airtable_job_board.md

 ## Airtable No-Code Job Board

-Here we use AirTable and some cloud storage to create an elegant and feature-rich, user-driven job board.
+Here we use AirTable and some cloud storage to create an elegant, feature-rich, and user-driven job board.

 ### Goals:
 1. User-driven content